rodmtz01/snowpark_get_data_from_api/README.md

   pip install snowflake-snowpark-python pandas
 ```

-3. Optional: Install Jupyter extension on visual VS Code

-4. Update the connection parameters variable in 'get_data.py' or 'get_data.ipynb' if you're using jupyter
+3. Update the connection parameters variable in 'get_data.py' or 'get_data.ipynb' if you're using jupyter

 ```bash
   connection_parameters = {"account":"YOUR_ACCOUNT",